SparkScratch-P/sparkscratch-p.github.io/index.md

 <p>Hence, <strong>15th</strong> most celebrated scratcher in <strong>179 days</strong> on scratch.</p>
 <p>I got <strong>110 followers</strong> in a single day, 5th November.</p>
 <p>My most viewed project (unshared) had <strong>39000+ viewers</strong> in a week and I had a total of <strong>3 trending projects!</strong></p>

+<b>16 December 2021</b> : Its 365 Days I have left scratch, double the day I had been there!
+Inactivity has led to loss of almost 50 followers, still, I am in the <b>Top 100 Followed Scratchers in India</b>; 75th!

 </details>